With the dawn of COVID-19 and the shutdown of gyms nationwide, the online fitness industry has quite literally exploded.

 Since working from home, I’ve discovered platforms like Beachbody On Demand which has led me to introduce strength training into my life.
 The Caliber method is grounded in weight training.

 Although it’s an at-home strength workout application, it’s completely different than anything I have ever used before.
-Their approach is not one of group teaching as is the case with just about any other platform I’ve tried (and I’ve tried a lot, such as obé fitness, which is awesome and you'll want to check out!).
+Their approach is not one of group teaching as is the case with just about any other platform I’ve tried (and I’ve tried a lot, such as at-home workout platforms like obé fitness, which is awesome and you'll want to check out!).
 Instead, this is online personal training.

 Who hasn’t dreamt of having a personal trainer to help you reach your goals and keep you accountable?
 I know I sure did but was never in a position to have one.